Animal as Bridegroom: Distribution

 According to Karen Bamford, more than 1,500 variants of the tale have been collected from Europe, Asia, Africa and North America (in the latter, derived from European traditions).
 Israeli professor Dov Noy reported 580 variants across six European countries: Sweden, Norway, Ireland, Germany, France and Italy.
-Similarly, according to Hasan M. El-Shamy, type 425, The Search for the Lost Husband, is "very popular" in the Arab world, with variants found in the Levant (in Palestine, Lebanon, Syria, and Jordania), Egypt, and North Africa (Morocco, Algeria, Tunisia and Lybia).
+Similarly, according to Hasan M. El-Shamy, type 425, The Search for the Lost Husband, is "very popular" in the Arab world, with variants found in the Levant (in Palestine, Lebanon, Syria, and Jordania), Egypt, and North Africa (Morocco, Algeria, Tunisia and Libya).